Archaemic/tachyon/README.md

 - Change huge enums of offsets and switch statements to structs that contain all of the relevant constants per game
 - Make types a bit more consistent (e.g., unsigned vs. size_t)
 - Run checksums while loading to make sure the save game is correct
+- Big-endian platforms are not currently supported, although it's questionable if this matters
+- shared_ptr palettes would be probably be useful

 Credits and Links
 -----------------